alvr-org/ALVR/README.md

 [Japanese README](https://github.com/polygraphene/ALVR/blob/master/README-ja.md)

 ## Description
 ALVR streams VR display output from your PC to Gear VR / Oculus Go via Wi-Fi.
 This is similar to Riftcat or Trinus VR, but our purpose is optimization for Gear VR.
-We achieved smooth head-tracking compared to Riftcat in Wi-Fi environment.
+ALVR provides smooth head-tracking compared to other apps in Wi-Fi environment using Asynchronous Timewarp.

 ## Requirements
 ALVR requires following devices: